LSEG Executes Share Buyback to Enhance Shareholder Value - TipRanks.com

 More about London Stock Exchange

-London Stock Exchange Group plc (LSEG) operates in the financial services industry, providing a range of services including stock exchange listings, trading, and market data.
-The company focuses on facilitating capital markets and offering financial information services globally.
+London Stock Exchange Group plc (LSEG) operates within the financial services industry, providing a range of services including stock exchange listings, trading, and market data solutions.
+It primarily focuses on facilitating capital markets and offering financial information services to a global market.

 Average Trading Volume: 1,653,325